tidymodels/recipes/tests/testthat/_snaps/interact.md

       Warning:
       Interaction specification failed for: ~x1:x2.
 No interactions will be created.

-# bake method errors when needed new_data columns are missing
+# bake method errors when needed non-standard role columns are missing

     Code
       bake(int_rec_trained, dat_tr[, 4:6])